michaelkamphausen/touch2mouseevents/README.md

 # License

-jsCalendar is licensed under the terms of the MIT License.
+touch2mouseevents is licensed under the terms of the MIT License.